geoschemas-org/geoshapes/src/tangram/README.md

 ## About

-A test program for Google Gloud Run for doing shacl conversion via pyshacl.
+A test program using Google Gloud Run for doing shacl conversion via pyshacl.

 ## Tangram:  Simple service example